Oasis railway station

-Oasis or Casa-Oasis is a railway station in Casablanca.
-In the past few years it has handled an increased numbers of passengers.
+Oasis or Casa-Oasis is a railway station in Casablanca in Morocco.

 History

-The newly renovated station was officially opened on 4 January 2005 after major modernisation work by the ONCF, with a total MAD 13m investment.
+The newly renovated station was officially opened on 4 January 2005 after major modernisation work by the ONCF, with a total MAD 13 m investment.
 The renovations were made to relieve congestion at Casa-Port and Casa-Voyageurs stations.
 All southern inter-city train services to and from Casa-Voyageurs now call at Casa-Oasis.